-The Small Form Factor chassis is very compact and proper routing of the internal cables is critical to the computer operation.
+The Small Form Factor chassis is a very compact computer and proper routing of the internal cables is critical to the operation of the computer.
 Follow good cable management practices when working inside the computer.

 - Keep cables away from major heat sources like the heatsink. - Do not jam cables on top of expansion cards or memory modules.
-Printed circuit cards like these are not designed to take excessive pressure on them. - Keep cables clear of movable or rotating parts like the power supply and drive cage to prevent them from being cut or crimped when the component is lowered into its normal position. - When folding a flat ribbon cable, never fold to a sharp crease. - Some flat ribbon cables come prefolded.
+Printed circuit cards like these are not designed to take excessive pressure on them. - Keep cables clear of movable or rotating parts like the power supply and drive cage to prevent them from being cut or crimped when the component is lowered into its normal position. - When folding a flat ribbon cable, never fold to a sharp crease.
+Sharp creases may damage the wires. - Some flat ribbon cables come prefolded.
 Never change the folds on these cables. - Do not bend any cable sharply.
 A sharp bend can break the internal wires. - Never bend a SATA data cable tighter than a 30 mm (1.18 in) radius. - Never crease a SATA data cable. - Do not rely on components like the drive cage, power supply, or computer cover to push cables down into the chassis.
 Always position the cables to lay properly by themselves.